- Published: Jun 8, 2020

 What is a customer data platform?

-A customer data platform stores and unifies real-time customer data.
+A customer data platform is a tool that stores and unifies real-time customer data.

-A customer data platform or CDP is a software that provides users with a customer database that stores and unifies real-time customer data by creating individualized profiles that detail the person’s purchases, marketing channel interactions, and more.
+CDP Definition: A CDP or customer data platform is a software that provides users with a customer database that stores and unifies real-time customer data by creating individualized profiles that detail the person’s purchases, marketing channel interactions, and more.

 How does a customer data platform work?